roadrunner-server/docs/queues/amqp.md

 {% endcode %}

-Upon establishing a connection to the server, you can create a new queue that utilizes this connection and encompasses the queue settings, including those specific to AMQP).
+Upon establishing a connection to the server, you can create a new queue that utilizes this connection and encompasses the queue settings, including those specific to AMQP.

 ## Configuration